From gas leaks to charred meat, to mixing cooked and raw, here's what not to do this grilling season if you want to stay healthy.

 3. Not checking your gas tank

-Your guests are all lined up waiting for that first juicy burger of the season and your flames die out because you forgot to check the tank for adequate gas.
+Your flames die out because you forgot to check the tank for adequate gas.
 While taking your tank to be refilled, check that it's still qualified for use.

 Guidance from the Pipeline and Hazardous Materials Safety Administration suggests that propane tanks be re-qualified or replaced every 5 to 10 years.
 Dates are indicated around the top and neck of the cylinder tank.